tr3ck3r/linklight/exercises/aws/ansible_tower/1-install/README.md

 ---
 **NOTE**
-Step 7 will take approx. 20-25 minutes to complete.
+Step 7 should take < 5 minutes to complete.
 This may be a good time to take a break.

 ---